 Applications to be a Producing Theatre for AACT NewPlayFest 2024 are now closed (deadline was February 1, 2022).

 Script submissions for AACT NewPlayFest 2024: Scripts will be accepted May 1-June 30, 2022.

 >> General information is available now.
 Click here for more details.

 Individuals are asked to volunteer to read and score the scripts.
 Each script will be reviewed and scores will determine the semi-finalists.
 Those making it to the final round are submitted to the Producing Theatres, which select the winning shows to produce.

 If you’d like to be a part of this exciting AACT festival as a Reviewer,

 Winning plays are published in an anthology by Dramatic Publishing Company.

-Click here to view the three current anthologies.
+Click here to view the four current anthologies.

 AACT NewPlayFest is made possible in part by a grant from